 Wrapping Up

-Compelling tutorial videos can be the final push many consumers need to make a purchase.
-Make us part of your process and see how quick, painless, and easy it is take your content from an idea to a product page.
+So, before you make your next video tutorial, make us part of your process and see how quick, painless, and easy it is take your content from an idea to the product pages of the world’s biggest online shops.

 Tutorial Video FAQs

 Still unsure about tutorial videos?
 Here are the most frequently asked questions we hear from our clients.
+Read through them and your next video tutorial project will be a breeze.

-Tutorial videos are explanatory videos that show how to use a product for a specific use case.
+Tutorial videos are explainer videos that show how to use a product for a specific use case.
 In eCommerce, tutorial videos are a type of product video and are useful for product page content.

-Tutorial videos also have a few other names, like how-to videos, explainer videos, and instructional videos.
 There are slight nuances between the names, but they’re frequently used interchangeably.

 Tutorial content is multimedia created to teach people.
 Within eCommerce, tutorial content often contains information about how to use products, instructions for repairing or replacing components, or explanations of concepts related to products.